-Nurses often deal with patients one-on-one to help them in admission, during illness and in recovery.
-The following 25 Android apps can help along the way, as they point to disease symptoms, offer positive changes for a preventive and healthy lifestyle and provide entire libraries filled with apps designed for education or to pass on to patients.
-These tools can be useful in studies and in emergencies.
+Nurses often deal with patients one-on-one to help them in admission, during an illness, and in recovery.
+The following 25 Android apps can help along the way, as they point to disease symptoms, offer positive changes for a preventive and healthy lifestyle, and provide entire libraries filled with apps designed for education or to pass on to patients.
+These tools can be useful in studies and emergencies.

-- Illness Tracker: Input your symptoms, meds, and possible causes of your illnesses.
+- iHealthTrax (formerly Illness Tracker): Input your symptoms, meds, and possible causes of your illnesses.
 The Illness Tracker will keep records of your input and you can show your doctor everything needed on your next visit.
 Only available for the iPhone.

 - Instant Heart Rate: The most accurate heart rate monitor for smartphones available.
 Measure resting heart rate and heart rate recovery with graphing of heart throughout the process.
-More than five million downloads since September 2010, and this app is among the top apps in the Health & Fitness category at the Android store.
+This app is among the top apps in the Health & Fitness category at the Android, iTunes, and Microsoft store.

-- Medical Diagnosis & Treatment (QMDT): Derived from the 2015 edition of the Current Medical Diagnosis & Treatment(CMDT), which is Written by clinicians renowned in their respective fields, CMDT offers the most current insight into symptoms, signs, epidemiology, and treatment for more than 1,000 diseases and disorders.
+- Quick Medical Diagnosis & Treatment (QMDT): Derived from the 2015 edition of the Current Medical Diagnosis & Treatment(CMDT), which is Written by clinicians renowned in their respective fields, QMDT offers the most current insight into symptoms, signs, epidemiology, and treatment for more than 900 diseases and disorders.
 For each topic you’ll find concise, evidence-based answers to questions regarding both hospital and ambulatory medicine.
+This app is available in both the Apple App and Google play stores.

-- Medscape: Although it is obvious that Medscape offers downloads for iPhone and iPad on the Web site, the app for Android isn’t that easy to find, except at the Android store.
-This app includes a fast and comprehensive drug reference, including herbals and supplements.
+- Medscape: This app includes a fast and comprehensive drug reference, including herbals and supplements.
 It also includes an in-depth disease and condition reference and treatment guide.
 You can download this app on an Android, Kindle Fire, iPad, or iPhone

 - NIH Depression Information: If you, or someone you care about suffers from Depression, this application will come in very handy for every day use.
 All information contained is from the U.S. National Institutes of Health (NIH).
 Included, you’ll find sections on symptoms, causes, diagnosis and treatments.

-- Your Rapid Diagnosis: application designed to assist with the diagnosis of medical conditions which can be differentiated by their symptoms.
-A probably diagnosis can be established with this software within two minutes by using a deductive logic system.
+- Your Rapid Diagnosis: This application designed to assist with the diagnosis of medical conditions which can be differentiated by their symptoms.
+A probable diagnosis can be established with this software within two minutes by using a deductive logic system.

 - Anti-Aging for Android: This app contains ten color-light and sound therapy treatments that each use a specific Color-light wavelength and sound frequency to treat and heal a variety of ailments based on a sacred geometry of gemstones, vitamins, minerals, noble gases, and colors.
 This app also includes a full before-and-after photo gallery, testimonials, and a complete FAQ educational guide.

-- Discovery Health: Find timely information on fitness, food and weight loss; mental health and stress management; and beauty and skin care.
+- Discovery Fit & Health: Find timely information on fitness, food and weight loss; mental health and stress management; and beauty and skin care.
 Learn how to navigate your healthcare, determine what type of doctor you may need for your illness and share interesting information with family and friends.
 This application is only available for Android devices.

 - Herbal Remedies: Learn about herbal remedies, how to use them effectively and how to use herbs to build a healthier life.
 This app goes into depth on how to choose herbal remedies for treatment as well as for preventive lifestyles.